scssyworks/silkrouter/README.md

 # How to use Silk Router?

-Silkrouter follows a familiar concept.
-If you have worked with custom events, you should get started with ``silkrouter`` in no time.
+Silkrouter follows event emitter pattern.
+You can compare it with ``jQuery`` custom events.

 ## Import dependencies